Dear reader of ADxS.org, please excuse the disruption.

 • Atomoxetine increased the strength of specific signals via the activation of alpha-2 receptors.

 The nucleus accumbens is part of the striatum, the brain’s reward/reinforcement system, which is involved in ADHD.
-Atomoxetine may therefore have advantages for patients with acute addiction problems.
+Atomoxetine may therefore have advantages for people with ADHD with acute addiction problems.
 If the reward system is impaired, methylphenidate and possibly nicotine (patches) may be more effective.

 1.6.
 Specific mode of action on hyperactivity/impulsivity